How we built this comparison

 Kamakura (1h) — Great Buddha, coastal temples, a mini-Kyoto vibe without the crowds.

-Nikko (2h) — Ornate Toshogu Shrine, stunning mountain scenery, waterfalls.
+Nikko (2h) — Ornate Toshogu Shrine, impressive mountain scenery, waterfalls.

 Yokohama (30min) — Chinatown, ramen museum, waterfront.
 Easy half-day.